duhrer/pimoroni-plasma-rainbow/README.md

 It might also work with a Plasma 2040 unit, but may need some adjustments.

-Here's a demonstration on my YouTube channel:
+You can see a demonstration [on my YouTube channel](https://youtu.be/s6Uyos-bfrg).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/s6Uyos-bfrg?si=oKfr_VjVta4GC_sq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Prerequisites